 The Tale of Right Whales: Southern Success vs. Northern Crisis

-The North Atlantic Right Whale, a close relative of the Southern Right Whale, is now critically endangered and teetering on the edge of extinction.
+The North Atlantic Right Whale, once believed to be the same species but only a close relative of the Southern Right Whale, is now critically endangered and teetering on the edge of extinction.

 Whale species can’t survive ever-increasing industrial activity and cargo ships that choke the vital arteries of our oceans.